Sundridge Park railway station

-Sundridge Park railway station serves Sundridge and Plaistow in the London Borough of Bromley in Greater London, in Travelcard Zone 4.
+Sundridge Park railway station serves Sundridge and Plaistow in the London Borough of Bromley in Greater London, in London fare zone 4.
 It is 10 mi 12 chain down the line from Charing Cross.

 The station, and all trains serving it, are operated by Southeastern.

 Location

 Sundridge Park station is located between Bromley and Grove Park, on Plaistow Lane, Bromley, on the northern edge of the borough of Bromley.
 The station is so close to Bromley North (just 770 yd up the line) that the latter's platform indicator is a part of the starting signal for the southbound platform.
 The station's namesake of the vast Sundridge Park, which is currently entirely occupied by a private golf course and inaccessible as a park, is located about 550 yd north east of the station.